The Causes

 AMS

-in an increase in the severity of the aforementioned symptoms including:
+results in an increase in the severity of the aforementioned

-serious conditions associated with severe altitude sickness; High
+two serious conditions associated with severe altitude sickness;

-Altitude Cerebral Oedema (HACO) and High Altitude Pulmonary Oedema
+High Altitude Cerebral Oedema (HACO) and High Altitude Pulmonary

-(HAPO).
-Both of these happen less frequently, especially to those
+Oedema (HAPO).
+Both of these happen less frequently, especially

 High